SAP-archive/cloud-dirigible/README.md

 #### Tomcat

-The same WAR files can be deployed on [Tomcat](http://tomcat.apache.org/) web container.
+The Tomcat specific WAR files can be deployed on [Tomcat](http://tomcat.apache.org/) web container.
 In this case the built-in Derby database is used.

 More information about how to deploy on Tomcat can be found [here](http://tomcat.apache.org/tomcat-7.0-doc/appdev/deployment.html).

 ##### Steps

-1. For simplicity rename the WARs to respectively `dirigible-ide.war` and `dirigible.war`.
+1. For simplicity rename the WAR `dirigible-all-tomcat-xxx.war` to `dirigible.war`.
 2. Configure Users store:

         <tomcat-users>